Onyx-Protocol/Onyx/docs/protocol/papers/whitepaper.md

 First, the UTXO model makes it possible to verify transactions in parallel — potentially on separate servers.
 This makes scaling easier, compared to a “programmable state-machine” model, such as Ethereum’s, which requires each transaction to be executed in sequence.
 Programs do not calculate or alter state — rather, each transaction fully specifies a state transition, and each program checks whether the specified state transition is valid.
 As a result, the program for each input can be validated independently.
 Similarly, each transaction in a block can be validated in parallel (except that UTXOs must be created before they are spent, and each UTXO can be spent only once).

 Second, the protocol does not require that participants keep track of the entire blockchain state.
-Participants only need to remember the hashes of unspent UTXOs, since transactions include the details (such as asset ID, amount, and control program), which can be verified against the hash.
+Participants only need to remember the hashes of unspent outputs, since transactions include the details (such as asset ID, amount, and control program), which can be verified against the hash.
 This trades bandwidth for memory, making it easier for participants to avoid costly disk accesses.

 Finally, compact proofs allow users to validate only the parts of the blockchain with which they are concerned without processing and validating all transactions, as long as they trust a quorum of block signers.
 An example of such proof is a Merkle path that proves that a given transaction or unspent output is included in a particular block.
 For additional security, clients could delegate the task of monitoring the entire blockchain to a server they trust.